Altitude Adventure – Chadar Trek Update

-Our trek itinerary is planned in a way that on an average you have to cover around 12 kms in 8 hours although there may be slight variation depending on the terrain.
-This works out to roughly 1.5 kms per hour which is equivalent to walking in the plains at 6 kms per hour.
+Our trek itinerary is planned in a way that on average you have to cover around 12 km in 8 hours although there may be slight variation depending on the terrain.
+This works out to roughly 1.5 km per hour which is equivalent to walking in the plains at 6 km per hour.

 Check this training schedule to prepare for the trek.

-You can train yourself to run 3 kms in 30 minutes as per the schedule given below.
-Remember always start your training program with stretching and warm up exercises.
+You can train yourself to run 3 km in 30 minutes as per the schedule given below.
+Remember always start your training program with stretching and warm-up exercises.

 Training schedule for 1 Month:

 Week 1: Start with 10 minutes of brisk walk and then jog for 10 minutes and finally 10 minutes of easy walk.

 Week 2: 10 minutes of brisk walk 15 minutes of jog 5 minutes of easy walk

 Week 3: 5 minutes of brisk walk 20 minutes of jog 5 minutes of easy walk

 Week 4: 5 minutes of brisk walk and jog for 25 min and cool down your body

 If you are somebody who prefers cycling over running, then try to cover 22 km in 60 minutes.